huijing/huijing.github.io/_posts/2016-09-08-reminiscing-the-90s.md

 image: vintage.jpg
 tags: [opinion]
 ---
 So I'm fresh off the latest iteration of [Hackware](http://www.meetup.com/Hackware/), a monthly meetup for hardware developers and enthusiasts in Singapore and the theme for this round was Vintage Computing.
-I can't tell you how much I appreciate and love vintage technology, but generally my face goes <span class="emoji">&#x1F60D;</span> when the topic comes up.
+I can't tell you how much I appreciate and love vintage technology, but generally my face goes <span class="emoji" role="img" tabindex="0" aria-label="smiling face with heart-eyes">&#x1F60D;</span> when the topic comes up.

 The event reminded me of a really long conversation I had with a friend a couple months ago.
 We hadn’t met in a while and our conversation veered all over the place.
 But one of the things we talked about was computers.
 Specifically, how some people are just averse to figuring out computers, that it’s a specific personality that can become “IT folk”.